Make Cloud MCP Server

 }

-Additionally, you can append the following advanced query parameters to the MCP URL for an even more customized experience.
+You can append the following advanced query parameters to the MCP URL for a more customized experience: